hplt-project/monolingual-multilingual-instruction-tuning/loraft/README.md

 ### Inference

 We provide an example script to perform inference below.
+You need to provide a test file and LoRA weights--you can download it from our Hugging Face [repository](https://huggingface.co/collections/HPLT/instruction-tuning-65dba9834e23db813d863951) or train your own.
 ```
 export CUDA_VISIBLE_DEVICES=$1

 TEST_FILE=test_en.jsonl # the path to the test file.
 Check out our `test-data` folder.

-LORA= # this should be the output directory where you saved LoRA checkpoints from training.
+LORA= # this should be the directory containing the LoRA checkpoints/weights.

 python generate.py \
     --lora_weights ${LORA} \